Free Training! Finding clients as a new website designer

 The Squarespace team prepped for the change and ensured that their https roll out was ready to go and working properly.
 Us Squarespace users then got one email instructing us to click a ‘enable https’ button on our sites, and we were smooth sailing.

-I have some friends with WordPess sites who are still wandering around in circles trying to figure out how exactly to make the switch properly.
+Not the case for my poor WordPress friends, some of whom were still wandering around in circles months and even years later trying to figure out how exactly to make the switch.

 This is just one small example of how a Squarespace website just works.

-(Except you pay as little as $12/month for your website and this service on Squarespace, whereas a monthly retainer with a designer/developer tends to run $100/month or more, plus the cost of hosting your site.)
+Except now your clients pay as little as $12/month for their website and this service on Squarespace, whereas a monthly retainer with a designer/developer tends to run in the $100+/month arena, plus the cost of hosting your site.)

-The long and short of it is, you really don’t need a designer/developer on a monthly retainer when your website is on Squarespace.
+The long and short of it is, your clients really don’t need a designer/developer on a monthly retainer if their website is built on Squarespace.

 Ah yes, good question!

-Most of the time, my clients are able to complete edits and update site content themselves.
+Most of the time, my clients were able to complete edits and update site content themselves.

-Do I have a bunch of website-wizard clients you ask?
+Did I have a bunch of website-wizard clients, you ask?